frodi-karlsson/indulgent/dom/README.md

 - `obind:` - one-way binding from signal to DOM element
 - `ibind:` - one-way binding from DOM element to signal
 - `iobind:` - two-way binding between signal and DOM element
+- `bind:for` - repeat an element for each item in a signal array (WIP)

 ```ts
 import { signal } from 'indulgent/signal';